The Black Hole (1979 film): Reception and legacy

 Science fiction historian John Clute dismissed The Black Hole as "a silly concoction" where "the story disappears down the hole".
 Phil Hardy, writing in The Aurum Film Encyclopedia, also gave the film a negative review, saying The Black Hole featured "the most heavy-handed dialogue imaginable" and added that the film's climax "has no dramatic power at all".
 Author John Kenneth Muir wrote an extensive review of the film that delved into some of the nuances and metaphysical ideas which marked The Black Hole as more adult-oriented fare than Disney had previously been involved with.
 In 2014, astrophysicist Neil deGrasse Tyson deemed the film to be the least scientifically accurate movie of all time.
 Criticizing the film, he noted, "They not only got none of the physics right about falling into a black hole, had they gotten it right it would have been a vastly more interesting movie."

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 40% based on 35 reviews with an average rating of 5.4/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 42% based on 38 reviews with an average rating of 5.5/10.
 The site's consensus states: "While lavishly crafted and brimming with ambitious ideas, The Black Hole probes the depths of space with an unexciting story and hokey melodrama."

+The story has been compared to Twenty Thousand Leagues Under the Seas, albeit in space.

 Since the film's release, The Black Hole has become a minor cult classic among science fiction film fans.

-Award nominations
+Awards and nominations

 Possible remake

 In November 2009, it was reported that Disney had plans to remake The Black Hole.
 Director Joseph Kosinski, who also directed Disney's Tron: Legacy (2010) and producer Sean Bailey were attached to the production.

 By April 2013, Jon Spaihts, who wrote the script for the Alien prequel Prometheus (2012), had signed on as screenwriter.

-In 2016, it was announced that the remake was put on hold because Spaihts' script was considered "too dark for a Disney movie".
+In 2016, it was announced that the remake was put on hold because Spaihts's script was considered "too dark for a Disney movie".
 Spaihts commented:Black Hole was an amazing experience.
 That was one of those movies I was stuck on until I cracked the beginning, and suddenly it just started to flow.
 I loved that script.
 It sits uneasily in Disney's world as a dark epic, and Disney is in a very colorful place.
-They already have multiple big space epics going, so I don’t know how or whether it'll find its way to light of day, but I sure wrote a heck of a movie and was thrilled to do it.
+They already have multiple big space epics going, so I don't know how or whether it'll find its way to light of day, but I sure wrote a heck of a movie and was thrilled to do it.
 It was very faithful to the original but clever in all the ways in that first film was silly, I hope.

 In March 2018, it was reported that Emily Carmichael would be writing the screenplay.

 In June 2022, Kosinski revealed that the project was initially cancelled due to having numerous similarities to Christopher Nolan's Interstellar (2014).
 However, he expressed hope at reviving it in the future.